 They also searched parts of Guyana and northern Brazil, for the city and its fabulous king.
 In the course of these explorations, much of northern South America, including the Amazon River, was mapped.

 Origin Stories of El Dorado the city of gold

-One of the most famous El Dorado origin stories was first mentioned when Juan de Castellanos, a conquistador-turned-priest, included it as part of his verse history of Spanish heroism in the Americas, “Elegías de varones ilustres de Indias“, likely written in the 1570s.
-According to the World History Encyclopedia, the story relates to the chief of a Muisca tribe .
+The famous El Dorado origin stories was first mentioned when Juan de Castellanos, a priest, included it in his verse.
+His verse is after history of Spanish heroism in the Americas.
+This is called “Elegías de varones ilustres de Indias“, written in the 1570s.
+According to the World History Encyclopedia, the story relates to the chief of a Muisca tribe.
 He inhabited a large plateau – the conquistadors knew it as Cundinamarca.
 It is high in the eastern range of the Andes in what is now Colombia.

 Factors Behind Belief in City of Gold

 The City of Gold, or El Dorado, has been a source of both wonder and mystery for centuries.
 In the popular imagination, El Dorado is an abundant city full of wealth and riches beyond compare.
 But what are the factors behind this belief in the existence of such a place?